sbslee/pypgx/docs/cli.rst

      $ pypgx create-regions-bed > regions.bed

    Optional arguments:
      -h, --help        Show this help message and exit.
      --assembly TEXT   Reference genome assembly (default: 'GRCh37') (choices: 'GRCh37', 'GRCh38').
-     --chr-prefix     Whether to add the 'chr' string in contig names.
+     --add-chr-prefix  Whether to add the 'chr' string in contig names.
      --merge           Whether to merge overlapping intervals (gene names will be removed too).
      --sv-genes        Whether to only return genes with SV.

 estimate-phase-beagle
 =====================